CN3ves/5-/docs/index.md

 > Skills: Improvise(2:0) – you can do any action as improvisation
 > Resistances: Physical(0/3:0) – your resistance to physical damage.
 When the damage is higher than the level, you obtain a physical wound.

-This scaffold can be modified to include traits, training, a starting skill list and abilities as appropriate for the setting and starting character experience.
-Since levels define the chances of success, selecting starting descriptor levels defines the game difficulty, so you should refer to the table below:
+This scaffold can be modified to include traits, training, a starting skill list and abilities as appropriate for the setting and starting character experience.  *<span style="color:grey">For example, skills can be futher groups into basic skill groups to ensure balanced chaartcers, such as physical, combat, social, magic, profession, knowledge, etc.</span>* Since levels define the chances of success, selecting starting descriptor levels defines the game difficulty, so you should refer to the table below:

 |Level|Descriptions|Chances|
 |-----|------------|-------|